SandwichSauce/academic-website/content/publication/2024-elife-revealing/index.md

 # Summary.
 An optional shortened abstract.
-summary: A framework is proposed to separate and analyze behaviorally relevant neural signals, revealing that previously overlooked neural responses encode rich information and suggesting that motor behaviors occupy a higher-dimensional space than expected and can be decoded linearly.
+summary: eLife | A framework is proposed to separate and analyze behaviorally relevant neural signals, revealing that previously overlooked neural responses encode rich information and suggesting that motor behaviors occupy a higher-dimensional space than expected and can be decoded linearly.

 tags:
   - Neuroscience